PantherXOS/px-install/README.md

 px-install run
 ```

-Run with command line arguments:
+Run with defaults:

 ```bash
 # This will install the system with everything set to default
 px-install
 ```

-All Options
+Run with command line arguments:

 ```bash
 px-install --type DESKTOP \